gryf/fs-uae-wrapper/README.rst

 * ``wrapper_gui_msg`` (optional) if set to "1", will display a graphical message during extracting files

-There is one assumption regarding archives file.
 Let's see some sample config for a game, which is saved as ``ChaosEngine.fs-uae``:

 .. code:: ini
    :number-lines: